Walt Cassidy (artist): Artworks

 Cassidy's artwork evolved from an interest in still life photography, sculpture, and illustration.
 The Kitchen Spells (2005) and The Inferior Orbs (2006) were first exhibited in The Believers at MASS MOCA and operate symbolically on multiple levels, indicating religious spiritualism and secular cultural resonance, while also working as deep autobiographical portraits.

 The Protective Motif, Cassidy's first solo show in New York, debuted in 2010 at Invisible-Exports gallery in Manhattan's Lower East Side.
 The show included The Paper Photographs (2008), ink drawings, and the wall based sculptures, Nail Bomb (2009) and Through (2010).
 Cassidy works in cut brass, weaving, stripping, and hooking abstract patterns and textures on a wood frames.
 These works are minimalist in material but maximalist in emotion, and operate where autobiography meets methodology.

 The Nervous Peal (2011) drawings were exhibited in The Displaced Person at Invisible-Exports, alongside works by Sue Williams and Ron Athey.
-In this series of ink drawings of athletic sculptures, Cassidy examined structures that impose both conformity and alterity on the body.
+In this series of ink drawings of athletic sculptures, Cassidy "examines structures that impose both conformity and alterity on the body.
 Carbon photography prints of idyllic male youths, framed within hand-drawn structures, reflect an eroticization of and dislocation from the male form.
-Tellingly, Cassidy's choice of settings includes New York's Jacob Riis beach, honoring a man who documented the blight of the industrial era's downtrodden.
+Tellingly, Cassidy's choice of settings includes New York's Jacob Riis beach, honoring a man who documented the plight of the industrial era's downtrodden".